kirilcvetkov92/Self-Driving-Car-Behavior-Deep-Learning/README.md

 # **Behavioral Cloning**
 ---
-Implementing end to end learning for self driving cars using simulator based on Nvidia Paper : (https://arxiv.org/pdf/1604.07316v1.pdf)
+Implementing end to end learning for self-driving cars using simulator based on Nvidia Paper : (https://arxiv.org/pdf/1604.07316v1.pdf)

 [![Introduction video](https://img.youtube.com/vi/kb53G_J8Qds/0.jpg)](https://www.youtube.com/watch?v=kb53G_J8Qds)

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set